LaFeev/sf_crime/README.md

 # Analysis of crime statistics in San Francisco, CA <br>(2018 - Present)
 ##### The University of Denver - MS Data Science <br>COMP 4447 - Data Science Tools I <br>Fall Quarter 2022

-<em>Research question: Can we gain insights into the 'where', 'when', and 'why' of crime incidents in SF?</em>
+Research question:<em> Can we gain insights into the 'where', 'when', and 'what' of crime incidents in SF?</em>

 ---